Privacy and data have become a major concern for both companies and online visitors, for all the right reasons.

 Cookiebot is a WordPress GDPR plugin that helps you get cookie consent from users for various categories.

 Under GDPR, the consent for cookies must be ‘freely given, specific, and informed’ by all users, which is why Cookiebot is perfect if you want to let users choose which cookies they want to stay active on their browsers.

 3. WP AutoTerms

-If you need to create legal pages for different purposes, then the WP AutoTerms is the plugin for your Divi website.
-It allows you to generate legal pages swiftly, staying GDPR compliant in the process.
+If you need to create legal pages for different purposes, WP AutoTerms is your Divi website’s plugin.
+It allows you to generate legal pages swiftly, staying GDPR compliant.

 Moreover, WP AutoTerms allows you to customize your legal pages through fonts, colors, and CSS.